alexsmbaratti/alexsmbaratti/README.md

 ### Hi, I'm Alex! 👋
 I am a student studying Software Engineering with over a decade of programming experience.
 I enjoy designing, writing, and documenting computer programs.

-🌱 I’m currently learning Swift and ARKit
+🌱 I’m currently studying how to run Node.js at scale

 ## Favorite Programming Languages
 - Java